-It’s when these male kittens are neutered (or left intact) this question gets a little more complicated.
-We know for a fact that neutering cats affects their hormone levels and that their metabolism slows down a bit.
+It’s when male kittens are neutered that this question gets a little more complicated.
+We know for a fact that neutering cats affect their hormone levels and that their metabolism slows down a bit.
 But when it comes to physical size, we haven’t been able to find any concrete scientific evidence*.

 What we know from experts and veterinarians, like Dr. Demos, is that your male kitten’s growth is more than their body mass.
 For one, their urethra is still growing.